Immune Health

 Viral infections as shown by COVID-19

-It has been found that adult patients with COVID-19 and diarrhea have more severe respiratory symptoms, which suggests that the intestinal cells can serve as an additional entry and reservoir for SARS-CoV-2.
-Similar to type II alveolar cells, intestinal epithelial cells express angiotensin-converting enzyme 2 (ACE2), a receptor through which SARS-CoV-2 inoculates the body.
+It has been observed that adult patients with COVID-19 who experience diarrhea tend to develop more severe respiratory symptoms, suggesting that intestinal cells may serve as an additional site of infection and reservoir for SARS-CoV-2.
+Both pulmonary and intestinal epithelial cells have been shown to express angiotensin-converting enzyme 2 (ACE2), the receptor through which SARS-CoV-2 gains entry into host cells.

 Pan L. et al. Clinical characteristics of COVID-19 patients with digestive symptoms in Hubei, China: a descriptive, cross-sectional, multicenter study.
 Am J Gastroenterol 2020;115:766–773. https://doi.org/10.14309/ajg.0000000000000620